safrique/code-challenge-howsy/README.md

 4. It has a total method that returns the total cost of the basket - remember to take into account any valid offers

 ## There is no need to build any front end components.
 The interface and behaviours should be validated by the code and its associated automated tests.

+# Instructions

+1. Fork the repository from https://github.com/safrique/code-challenge-howsy
+2. Clone the repository to the local machine.
+3. From within the new project directory, run the following commands to set up the dependencies and start the docker
+   container:

+    docker-composer up -d
+    composer install
+3. Run the following command to run the automated tests:

+    ./vendor/bin/phpunit tests